 However, over the next several decades, Pasadena recovered with the help of redevelopment and preservation groups.
 Historic homes and buildings began to be renovated and restored, most especially in Old Pasadena, where the city’s business district first started.
 Today, the city provides a number of historical and architectural gems, with Old Pasadena being the focus of revitalization and now serving as a dining, shopping, and entertainment mecca.

 As the Route 66 traveler enters Pasadena a number of vintage motels and restaurants can be seen among the modern buildings.
 Be sure to check out the Astro Motel at 2818 East Colorado Boulevard in East Pasadena.
-Further along, you’ll come to Old Town, where a number of 1920’s and 30’s buildings stand alongside more contemporary businesses such as the Rose City Diner, which provides an atmosphere of times long past.
+Further along, you’ll come to Old Town, where a number of 1920s and 1930s buildings stand alongside more contemporary businesses such as the Rose City Diner, which provides an atmosphere of times long past.
 For another choice eating spot try Jake’s, which has been pleasing Route 66 travelers since 1947.
-Here, shoppers will also find numerous antique stores, boutiques and souvenirs.
+Here, shoppers will also find numerous antique stores, boutiques, and souvenirs.

 Other opportunities in Pasadena include the Pacific Asia Museum just off Route 66 on North Los Robles Avenue and south of Colorado on Orange Grove is the Tournament House and Wrigley Gardens originally built by William Wrigley of chewing gum fame in 1914 and now home to the Tournament of Roses Association.